brandon-hastings/botanical-garden-search/README.md

 This is by no means an exhaustive search of all botanical gardens, but they are major gardens in the US and Europe and it is a great place to start.

-When calling the script, it takes two arguments: `project_folder` and `output_path` `garden-search.py '/path/to/dataset/withplants.csv', 'path/to/output/folder/'`
+When calling the script, it takes two arguments: `project_folder` and `output_path` Call using:
+`garden-search.py /path/to/dataset/withplants.csv, path/to/output/folder/`

 A text file with the results for each botanical garden will be created and stored in `output_folder` specified.
 Be aware that this script does take a few hours, but it is still better than a manual search.

-the function to extract url links to each botanical garden site from gardenexplorer.org was adapted from [here](https://www.thepythoncode.com/article/extract-all-website-links-python).
+The function to extract url links to each botanical garden site from gardenexplorer.org was adapted from [here](https://www.thepythoncode.com/article/extract-all-website-links-python).
 This has some useful tips on building web scrapers and is a great read if you're just starting out in web scraping like I was when I wrote this script.